 The sphenoidal sinus is found within the sphenoid bone.
-The floor is formed by the roof of the nasopharynx and from the front wall there is a connection to the upper nasal passage (meatus).
+The floor is formed by the roof of the nasopharynx and from the front wall, there is a connection to the upper nasal passage (meatus).

-Image: Nasal cavity and paranasal sinuses in human beings, highlighted in an x-ray with different colours on one side.
+Image: Nasal cavity and paranasal sinuses in human beings, highlighted in an x-ray using different colours on one side.
 Nasal cavity: orange, maxillary sinus: green, ethmoid sinus: yellow, frontal sinus: purple, sphenoidal sinus: blue, mastoid process: cyan.

 Pathways of the Nose

 The blood supply of the lateral nasal wall is derived cranially from the internal carotid artery (Aa. ethmoidales from the ophthalmic artery) and dorsally from the external carotid artery (Aa. nasal posterior lateral from the sphenopalatine artery).